 The transformation class was restricted to translations, to reduce the time required to execute the experiment.
-However, the allowable range of the translation parameters was not restricted, i.e., the object is searched in the whole image.
-For the normalized cross correlation, the Hausdorff distance, the shape-based matching approach, and the modified Hough transform, different values for the parameter of the minimum score were applied.
+However, the allowable range of the translation parameters was not restricted, i.e., the object is searched in the entire image.
+For the normalized cross correlation, the Hausdorff distance, PatMax[®], the shape-based matching approach, and the modified Hough transform, different values for the parameter of the minimum score were applied.
+The minimum score can be chosen for all those approaches and specifies the score a match must at least have to be interpreted as a found object instance.
 The forward fraction of the Hausdorff distance was interpreted as score value.
 Initial tests with the forward and reverse fractions set to 30% resulted in run times of more than three hours per image.
 Therefore, the reverse fraction was set to 50% and the forward fraction was successively increased from 50% to 90% using an increment of 10%.
 The parameter for the maximum forward and reverse distance were set to 1.
 For the other three approaches the minimum score was varied from 10 to 90 percent.
 In the case of the sum of the absolute differences the maximum error instead of the minimum score was varied.
 We limited this range to a maximum error of 30.
 Tolerating higher values was also too computationally expensive.
-As explained in section 2.4 the recognition rate of the shape-based matching approach depends on the parameter greediness.
+As explained in section 2.5 the recognition rate of the shape-based matching approach depends on the parameter greediness.
 Therefore, we additionally varied this parameter in the range of 0 to 1 using increments of 0.2.

-To test the robustness against arbitrary illumination changes a second sequence of images of the IC was taken, which includes various illumination situations.
-Three example situations are displayed in Figure 6.
+To test the robustness against arbitrary illumination changes, a second sequence of images of the IC was taken, which includes various illumination situations.
+Three example images are displayed in Figure 6.
 Due to a smaller distance between the IC and the camera, the ROI is now 255×140 pixels containing 3381 model points on the lowest pyramid level.
-The parameter settings for the five methods is equivalent to the settings for testing the robustness against occlusions.
+The parameter settings for the six methods is equivalent to the settings for testing the robustness against occlusions.
 Since the modified Hough transform segments the search image, additionally the threshold for the minimum edge amplitude in the online phase is varied from 5 to 30 using an increment of 5.